-To minimise land use conflict and fettering of use of rural land from residential use, maintain desireable characteristics of the rural landscape and protect environmental values in adjoining land zoned Environmental Management.
+To minimise land use conflict and fettering of use of rural land from residential use, maintain desirable characteristics of the rural landscape and protect environmental values in adjoining land zoned Environmental Management.

 values in adjoining land zoned Environmental Management.

-Acceptable Solutions Performance Criteria OFFICER COMMENT

-A1 P1 The tower is setback 270m

-from the Chauncy Vale

-Building setback from Building setback from Road and complies with the

-frontage must be no less frontage must satisfy all of acceptable solution.

-than: the following:

-(a)

-20 m. be consistent with any

-Desired Future Character

-Statements provided for the

-area;

-(b)

-minimise adverse impact on

-the rural landscape as

-viewed from the road;

-,

-(c)

-be no less than:

-10 m or if there is an

-existing building set back less than this distance, the setback must not be less than the existing building A2 P2 The tower is setback 105m Building setback from side and rear boundaries must be no less than: Building setback from side and rear boundaries must satisfy all of the following: from the nearest boundary and therefore complies with the acceptable solution.
-40 m. (a) be sufficient to prevent potential for land use conflict that would fetter non-sensitive use of adjoining land; (b) be no less than: 20 m, if the lot is greater than 1 ha; 10 m, if the lot is less than or equal to 1 ha.
-A3 P3 The tower is not considered a sensitive use in this Building setback for buildings for sensitive use must comply with all of the following: Building setback for buildings for sensitive use must satisfy all of the following: context or per the definition of "sensitive use" in the planning scheme. (a) be sufficient to provide a separation distance from a plantation forest, Private Timber Reserve or State Forest of 100 m; The standard is not applicable. (b) be sufficient to provide a separation distance from land zoned (b) be sufficient to provide a separation distance no less than: Significant Agriculture of 200 m.
+Acceptable Solutions Performance Criteria OFFICER COMMENT A1 P1 The tower is setback 270m from the Chauncy Vale Building setback from frontage must be no less than: Building setback from frontage must satisfy all of the following: Road and complies with the acceptable solution.
+20 m. (a) be consistent with any Desired Future Character Statements provided for the area; (b) minimise adverse impact on the rural landscape as viewed from the road; (c) be no less than: 10 m or if there is an existing building set back less than this distance, the setback must not be less than the existing building A2 Building setback from side and rear boundaries must be no less than: 40 m.
+Building setback from side and rear boundaries must satisfy all of the following: (a) be sufficient to prevent potential for land use conflict that would fetter non-sensitive use of adjoining land; (b) be no less than: 20 m, if the lot is greater The tower is setback 105m from the nearest boundary and therefore complies with the acceptable solution.
+A3 than 1 ha; 10 m, if the lot is less than or equal to 1 ha.
+The tower is not considered Building setback for buildings for sensitive use must comply with all of the following: Building setback for buildings for sensitive use must satisfy all of the following: a sensitive use in this context or per the definition of "sensitive use" in the planning scheme. (a) be sufficient to provide a separation distance from a plantation forest, Private Timber Reserve or State Forest of 100 m; (a) be sufficient to prevent potential for land use conflict that would fetter non-sensitive use of adjoining land; The standard is not applicable. (b) be sufficient to provide a separation distance from land zoned Significant Agriculture of (b) be sufficient to provide a separation distance no less than: 200 m.
 40 m from a plantation forest, Private Timber Reserve or State Forest; 80 m from land zoned Significant Agriculture.

-A4 P4 The proposal complies with Buildings and works must be setback from land zoned Environmental Management no less than: Buildings and works must be setback from land zoned Environmental Management to satisfy all of the following: the acceptable solution.
-50 m. (a) there is no impact from the development on the environmental values of the land zoned Environmental Management; (b) the potential for the spread of weeds or soil pathogens onto the land zoned Environmental Management is minimised; (c) there is no potential for contaminated or sedimented water runoff impacting the land zoned Environmental Management; (d) there are no reasonable and practical alternatives to developing close to land zoned Environmental Management.
+A4 P4 The proposal complies with the acceptable solution.
+Buildings and works must be setback from land zoned Environmental Management no less than: Buildings and works must be setback from land zoned Environmental Management to satisfy all of the following: , 50 m. (a) there is no impact from the development on the environmental values of the land zoned Environmental Management; (b) the potential for the spread of weeds or soil pathogens onto the land zoned Environmental Management is minimised; (c) there is no potential for contaminated or sediment water runoff impacting the land zoned Environmental Management; (d) there are no reasonable and practical alternatives to developing close to land zoned Environmental Management.